delphidabbler/codesnip/branches/delphi2010-port/Docs/ReadMe.txt

 CodeSnip is free to use and there is no requirement to pay anything for it.
 You get a fully working version of the program whether you make a donation or not.

-Having said that, it takes time and money to maintain both CodeSnip and the online database.
+Having said that, it takes time and money to maintain CodeSnip and the online database.
 So if you wish to make a contribution it will be most welcome.

 Payment in pounds sterling can be made via this address - http://www.delphidabbler.com/url/donate-cs which redirects to a secure PayPal